calmeel/osu-taiko-pp-record-history/README.md

 | Other assets | © Their respective owners |

 For full license details, see: LICENSE, NOTICE, and ATTRIBUTION.md

-## 🎯 Intent Summary

-This project exists to:
-- preserve community history,
-- maintain public access to otherwise ephemeral information,
-- avoid data loss,
-- assist verification and research,
-- support the osu!taiko community long-term.

-No part of this project is intended for commercial use, exploitation, defamation, or harm.

 ## 📜 Disclaimer